-Re: City of Spokane Combined Sewer Overflow (CSO) Annual Report - 2016
+Re: City of Spokane Combined Sewer Overflow (CSO) Annual Report - 2018

-Dear Ms. Borgias:
+Dear Ms. Washington:

-Enclosed for review and approval is the City of Spokane's 2016 CSO Annual Report as required in Section S.13B of the City's 2011 NPDES Permit (WA-002447-3).
-The 2016 annual CSO overflow volume to the river of approximately 80 million gallons is slightly above average due to record precipitation during October.
-There was no CSO overflow to Latah Creek in 2016.
-This report will be posted within a few weeks on the City's Wastewater Management website:
+Enclosed for review and approval is the City of Spokane's 2018 CSO Annual Report as required in Section S.13B of the City's 2011 NPDES Permit (WA-002447-3).
+The 2018 annual CSO overflow volume to the river of approximately 41 million gallons is below average despite heavier than average precipitation in April and December 2018.
+There were no CSO overflows to Latah Creek in 2018.
+This report will be posted within a few weeks to the City's Wastewater Management website: https://my.spokanecity.org/publicworks/wastewater/cso

-https://my.spokanecity.org/publicworks/wastewater/cso/

-Annual progress on the City's CSO Reduction Plan, required in S.13D, is reported in Table 3-3 on page 3-5 of the enclosed Annual Report.
+Annual progress on the City's CSO Reduction Plan, required in S.13D, is reported in Table 3-3 on page 3-4 of the enclosed Annual Report.
 Appendix A presents the CSO Maintenance and Inspection Plan update for review and approval, per Section S.13E.

-If you have any questions or need additional information about this report, please contact Christopher W. Kuperstein, at 625-7903.
+If you have any questions or need additional information about this report, please contact Ivie Hayes at 625-7919.